 4. Remote Closing May Become the Norm

-Another difference for selling your Los Angeles house this summer will be the growing number of remote closings (in states that allow them).
+Another difference for selling your Riverside house this summer will be the growing number of remote closings (in states that allow them).
 Remote closing allows the closing protocols to be met while reducing risky contact.